oddsdk/ts-odd/README.md

 **pinList**

-Returns an array of all CIDs that need to be pinned in order to backup the FS.
+Retrieves an array of all CIDs that need to be pinned in order to backup the FS.

 Params: _none_

+Returns: `CID[]`

 Example:
 ```ts